nayms/contracts-v3/docs/deployer.md

 ## Nayms Deployer

-This documents describe how to use the `deployer` script to make use of the `SmartDeploy` more easily.
+This document describes how to use the `deployer` script to make use of the `SmartDeploy` more easily.

-Basicaly what `deployer` does is, it automates the interaction with the `SmartDeploy` script for some of the most common use cases.
+Basically what `deployer` does is, it automates the interaction with the `SmartDeploy` script for some of the most common use cases.

 ### Basics